keystonejs/keystone/docs/blog/new-release-cornice.md

 ### BREAKING

 - Updated dependency pino to ^6.6.1.
-See the pino release notes for breaking changes to logging output.
+See the pino [release notes](https://github.com/pinojs/pino/releases/tag/v6.0.0) for breaking changes to logging output.
+In particular, the `v` field is no longer logged out, and `null` message values are handled differently.
+Unless you depend on these finer details of the Keystone error logs you won't need to make any changes to your app.

 ### Other: